sedc-codecademy/mkwd11-js-06-nodejsadv/G10/HOMEWORK.md

 - Get animal by ID - Should provide all data about the animal, plus info about the responsible zookeeper
 - Assign animals to zookeeper - I should be able to assign multiple animals to a single zookeeper

+### Task 5

+Implement all previously listed requirments with Nest JS.
+The app should use mongoose (so we are rebuilding the version two of the app, mentioned in tasks 3 and 4).

 #### Bonus requirments
 1. expand the get all animals endpoint with ability to:
 - get all animals from certain location